Kellton LogoHome

 Indeed, it appears that OpenAI has developed a workaround for that, providing us with a function calls API to help us make better software.

-The function calls API explained
+How does the function calls API work?

 It's a black box that needs context and function(s) specification on input and returns a suggestion of how the function you specified can be called using information taken from the context.
 This might feel complicated, so let's work with an example.